RenderKit/embree/README.md

 Optionally, the application can fill the sparse edge crease buffers to make some edges appear sharper.
-The edge crease index buffer (`RTC_EDGE_CREASE_INDEX_BUFFER`) contains `numEdgeCreases` many pairs of 32 bit vertex indices that specify unoriented edges in the geometry topology.
+The edge crease index buffer (`RTC_EDGE_CREASE_INDEX_BUFFER`) contains `numEdgeCreases` many pairs of 32-bit vertex indices that specify unoriented edges in the geometry topology.
 The edge crease weight buffer (`RTC_EDGE_CREASE_WEIGHT_BUFFER`) stores for each of theses crease edges a positive floating point weight.
 The larger this weight, the